-Two oil pumping stations serving a major East-West oil pipeline in Saudi Arabia faced an attack by explosive-laden drones on Tuesday, with the damage currently being assessed, the minister of Energy, Industry and Mineral Resources Khalid bin Al-Falih has said.
+Two oil pumping stations serving a major East-West oil pipeline in Saudi Arabia were attacked by explosive-laden drones on Tuesday, with the damage currently being assessed, the minister of Energy, Industry and Mineral Resources Khalid bin Al-Falih has said.

 The pipeline transports oil from the oilfields in the Eastern Province to the port of Yanbu on the west coast.

-According to Al Falih, the two stations were attacked between 6 am and 6.30 am on Tuesday, the official Saudi Press Agency (SPA) reported.
+According to Al Falih, the two Saudi pumping stations were attacked between 6 am and 6.30 am on Tuesday, the official Saudi Press Agency (SPA) reported.

 The attack resulted in a fire at station No. 8, which was controlled after causing “limited damage”, the report said.